data-integration-toolkit/ditk/graph/completion/gae/readme.md

 ## Run

 Since this has multiple python files, main.py has been created as mentioned.
 This file is the child class of the common parent class for the group.
 It inherits all the methods and implements them.
+The model created is a optimised version of GCN model trained on the data.
+This model applied on the test given a complete graph.

 To run main.py, the input data gets picked from the test folder.
 The model created gets saved temporarily in a varibale and is used to predict the test data.